wincent/wincent/aspects/backup/README.md

 ## `snapshot`

-This one runs from a "master" encrypted volume which I keep as a disk image on my startup disk (but it could be stored on a USB stick; I just keep it on the startup disk so that it is easy to locate the "master" one).
+This one runs from a "primary" encrypted volume which I keep as a disk image on my startup disk (but it could be stored on a USB stick; I just keep it on the startup disk so that it is easy to locate the "primary" one).
 It creates a snapshot of critical files in timestamped directories adjacent to the script.

 ## `sync`